 Permanent residency cards are known informally as “green cards.”
 They’ve never been the official name of the document, but it quickly took on the nickname after these cards were first introduced in 1950 as a result of the Alien Registration Act of 1940.

-Under the act, foreigners 14 years of age and older were required to register their fingerprints and document their presence in the United States.
+Under the Alien Registration Act, foreigners 14 years of age and older were required to register their fingerprints and document their presence in the United States.
 While immigrants continue to seek better lives in the United States, the card itself has changed quite a lot since 1950!

-It was proof that a person could work and live as a permanent resident of the United States.
-As immigration to the United States became a dream to many, the green card’s value increased.
+This card was proof that a person could work and live as a permanent resident of the United States.
+As immigration to the United States became a dream for many, the green card’s value increased.

 Fraud became a major problem.
 The card had to be redesigned more than a dozen times between the 1950s and 1970s to keep up with fake green cards, according to the American Immigration Lawyers Association.

-The cards included a fingerprint image and an identification number known as an A-number, or alien number.
+The 1977 cards included a fingerprint image and an identification number known as an A-number, or alien number.
 Also, the name “Alien Registration Receipt Card” was changed to Resident Alien Card.

-As better technology led to better security the green card underwent another upgrade in 2010.
-For the first time in decades, it once again had a green hue.
-The card integrated Radio Frequency Identification known as RFID, laser engraved fingerprints, holographic images and high-resolution micro-images of former presidents.
+As better technology led to better security, the green card underwent another upgrade in 2010.
+For the first time in decades, it once again had a green hue to match the original cards.
+It also added a lot of modern security features.

 On top of security upgrades, the RFID made it easier for officers to identify the cardholder.

 Conditional green cards cannot be renewed.
 A conditional permanent resident must apply to remove conditions using Form I-751, Petition to Remove the Conditions of Residence, 90 days before their card expires.
 If approved, they will be issued a 10-year green card.
-If a conditional resident fails to remove conditions on their green card, they risk losing their resident status.

 It will look virtually identical to a regular 10-year green card with a couple exceptions that are shown above.
-A conditional resident green card will have a category number that starts with “CR”.
+A conditional resident green card will have a category number that starts with “CR.”
 It will also only be valid for two years.